Keffdu/final-portfolio/README.md

 # Final Portfolio

-This repository is a collection of some of my key learnings during my XXXX - XXXX apprenticeship at COMPANY_HERE.
+This repository is a collection of some of my key learnings during my 2024-2025 apprenticeship at American Express.

 ## Overview of Apprenticeship
 - **Host Company**: